lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Let us apply a deformation to the structure in order to force some bonds to dynamically break and reassemble.
+    Let us apply a deformation to the structure in order to force some :math:`\text{Si}-\text{O}` bonds to break and/or re-assemble.

-    Next to *RelaxSilica/*, create a folder, call it *Deform/* and create a file named input.lammps in it.
-Copy the following lines:
+    Next to *RelaxSilica/*, create a folder, call it *Deform/* and create a file named *input.lammps* in it.
+Copy the same lines as previously in input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Deform/input.lammps*

-    # SiO amorphous silica deformed with reaxff potential

     units real
     atom_style full